fasten-project/LCV-CM/README.md

 [https://github.com/endocode/LCV-CM/blob/main/licenses.csv](https://github.com/endocode/LCV-CM/blob/main/licenses.csv) represents *True* with *1* and *False* with *0*, because originally this Matrix was thought to be imported as a Postgres table, that makes use of bit data type to represent them.

-## Acronyms used within the Matrix :
+## Compatibility rules within the Matrix :

-TBD = To be defined: associations that still need to be defined.

-NS = Not Supported: momentarily referred to the `or later` notations used for certain licenses.
-Currently, LCV is supporting only specific licenses.
+LCV provides three output flags: True, False `DUC`.
+True when a project is compliant, False when it is not, and DUC (depending on the use case).

 ## Running it with Docker: